zyphlar/sonoma-import/README.md

 ## Import and validation

-TODO: OSM Tasking Manager - https://tasks.openstreetmap.us/
+First, go to https://tasks.openstreetmap.us/projects/289/ and click Contribute.

-Please ensure you are logged in under a dedicated import account with a user name ending in `_sonomaimport`.
+Please double check which user you are logged into JOSM with.
+Ensure you are logged in under a dedicated import account so that it's easy for OSM volunteers to separate your normal edits from mass edits: a name like "jsmith_import" is good and obvious.
+You can do this by going to Edit > Preferences > OSM Server > Test Access Token.

 If you haven’t contributed to a building import project before, please choose a task in one of the more sparsely populated parts of the county.

 - Open JOSM and enable remote control.
 - Click "Start Editor" to load the overall task area in JOSM.
 (You can use iD to validate a task, but *do not* use it to complete a task.
 Ask a project coordinator if you need help with JOSM.)